Filing requirements

 Examination at filing

-If the prescribed sequence listing has not been filed or has been filed incorrectly, a time limit is set for the applicant to correct the filing (R612-46 CPI, paragraph 1).
+If the prescribed listing has not been filed or has been filed incorrectly, a time limit is set for the applicant to correct the filing (R612-46 CPI, paragraph 1).

-The applicant may then file a request for further processing within 2 months from the notification of the refusal decision (R612-52 CPI; a further processing official fee must be paid and the omitted act must be completed within this time limit).
+The applicant may then file a request for further processing within 2 months from the notification of the refusal decision (R612-52 CPI; a further processing fee must be paid and the omitted act must be completed within this time limit).